ansys/pydpf-core/doc/source/user_guide/tutorials/import_data/load_custom_data.rst

 Define the data
 ---------------

 In this tutorial, we create different Fields from data stored in Python lists.
-These data arrays are reshaped to respect the |Field| definition.
+When attributed to a |Field|, these data arrays are reshaped to respect the |Field| definition.

 Create the python lists with the data to be *set* to the Fields.